Selecting a Final Resting Place in Whatcom County After Cremation

 In our area, it is common for people to ask that their ashes be scattered from a mountaintop, in a river, or at sea.
 When doing this, a family must consider issues such as whether or not all of the family and friends will be able to make the journey.
 Family members also should ask each other how they feel about not having an exact place to visit years later.

 There are two important elements of the final resting place after a cremation: where the ashes will be placed or scattered and where the marker will be placed.
 Of the two, most people think that where the ashes are to be placed is the more important decision.
-But actually, it’s more important to consider where the marker will
+But actually, it’s more important to consider where the marker will be placed.

 Whether the body has been buried or cremated, you will never see your loved one’s physical body again.
 However, a marker that bears the name of your loved one, the dates of his or her life, and a loving inscription has the power to trigger fond memories of the life you’ve shared together.
 That’s why it’s so common to see people walking through a cemetery reading the headstones of long-lost family and friends.
 As they read the marker, warm memories return and the relationship is cherished.